antvis/G6/docs/manual/middle/elements/edges/arc.en.md

   height: 600,
   linkCenter: true,
   defaultEdge: {
-    // shape: 'arc', // The shape has been assigned in the data, we do not have to define it any more
+    // type: 'arc', // The type has been assigned in the data, we do not have to define it any more
     curveOffset: -80
   }
 })